4 Amazing Pizza Places in California | Alina Andras | NewsBreak Original

 - Casa Bianca Pizza Pie, Los Angeles

 What do you think about these amazing pizza places in California?
-If you have already tried their food, what was your honest impression?
-Would you recommend other people that live in these areas to visit these pizza spots?
+Have you ever been to any of them before?
+If you have already tried their food, what was your impression and how would you rate your experience?
 Did you enjoy the food and the service?
 What about the atmosphere?
-How would you rate your overall experience?
-Feel free to share your honest thoughts in the comment section down below and make sure to include your favorite pizza places too, so more people can learn about them and even pay them a visit next time they are in the area and feel like trying a new pizza places.
-If you are a local then even better as we would love to hear your personal recommendations when it comes to eating well in California so definitely share your suggestions.
+Would you recommend other people to visit these pizza places if they happen to live in the area?
+Feel free to share your honest thoughts in the comment section down below and make sure to include your favorite restaurants as well, so more people can learn about them and even pay them a visit next time they are around and feel like trying a new place.
+If you are a local then even better as we would love to hear your personal recommendations when it comes to eating well in California so definitely leave your go-to places below.

-Last but not least, if you liked reading this article and you think it is useful in any way, don't forget to share it on social media and even send it to your loved ones that live in California or plan on traveling there in the near future.
-This way, more people can get to find out about these amazing places and can try their food.
+Last but not least, if you liked reading this article and you think it was useful in any way, don't forget to share it on social media and even send it to your loved ones that live in California or plan on traveling there in the near future.
+This way, more people can find out about these great restaurants and can get to try their food.

 Comments / 0